Penfield, South Australia: History

+The (LRWE) initially transitioned into the Weapons Research Establishment (WRE), it eventually became the Defence Science and Technology Organisation (DSTO).
+The Edinburgh Airfield was opened in 1954, following the decision that the Mallala airport was no longer practical.

 21st century

 The boundaries have varied several times before the current precise boundaries were set.

 In the 2010s, the eastern part of what was then Penfield was developed for residential housing.
 On 31 October 2017, this section was excised from Penfield and a new suburb of Eyre was created on the north side of Womma Road and western side of Stebonheath Road.

 The western part is mostly an industrial area wrapped around the northern sides of RAAF Base Edinburgh and south of the Max Fatchen Expressway.
 It includes an intermodal freight terminal on the Adelaide-Port Augusta railway line operated by SCT Logistics with a large warehouse and distribution centre operated for Treasury Wine Estates.